 Unlike plastic, mold is constructed of high-grade aluminum, which has many more desirable features.
 Because of this, the mold can be utilized with virtually any kind of material.

 Another application of this approach is bridging.
-Bridging is the practice of using this production approach while production molds are being developed to ensure that the project’s short-term and long-term aspects are worked on concurrently.
+Bridging enables simultaneous work on short-term and long-term aspects of a project by utilizing this production approach while production molds are being developed.
 This process has to be finished in sufficient time to uncover any problems or flaws in the design, allowing the production molds to be adjusted at a lower cost.
 The entire approach is designed to be as cost-effective as feasible for the seeking client, allowing them to proceed with product development confident that they do not have to compromise on its quality.

 While traditional and rapid, both types of injection molding processes are used today; rapid prototyping is a more efficient, time-saving, and automated approach used for accurate results.
 Hence, if you’re looking for a reliable injection molding approach for plastic production, rapid injection molding may be ideal.
 In contrast, traditional injection molding may save you money throughout the process and offer its fair share of benefits.